 I try to ignore the voice, but I know Alex is already walking down the bridge toward me.
 The brief surge of freedom is already starting to fade.
 I try to hold tight to the moment, leaning out and surveying the debris choked creek beneath.
 What I had taken for a filthy styrofoam beer cooler catches my eye, and I look closer and see a green and mossy haunch.
 A rotting human thigh, the remaining skin greenish white, the rest of the body vanishing into the algae choked water.

-My mother is crying so loud that at first I can’t make out what she’s saying, her voice made tinny and small in the phone.
-Finally I pick his name from the sine wave of her wailing, and I know my brother Lev is dead.
-My guts constrict, wrapping into a knot, and I feel the air rush out of me, and then I am no longer quite standing.
-I let her go on for a while as I struggle to control my breathing, eyes tilted skyward to stem the tears, back pressed to the cool cracked plastic of the refrigerator.
-When she’s out of breath I hear my father, his low baritone cracked with hurt, muttering, to me or my mother or both.
+My mother is crying so loud that at first I can’t make out the words.
+When I pick his name from the tinny sine wave of her wailing, I know my brother Lev is dead.
+My guts constrict, wrapping into a knot, and I the air rushes out of me.
+I let her go as I struggle to stand, eyes tilting skyward to stem the tears.
+When she’s out of breath, I hear my father’s cracked baritone mutter.
 After a while I start to hear his words, hear ‘shiva’, and my guts twist again, counterclockwise this time.
-He is talking to me.

 They want me to come home.

-I land just in time for the funeral, crossing the continent in a few bleary eyed hours, and I arrive at the cemetery still wearing the sweaty reek of the plane’s cabin on my clothes.
-The coffin is almost into the ground before I can fully grasp what it means.
-That this is my brother’s body, and that he is dead, and this is forever.
-I’m still mulling this over, spinning it in my head like a smooth stone, when we arrive at the home we grew up in.
-I place my bags onto a familiar bed that looks smaller than it should, and then I return to the ground floor where I shake hands, and nod politely to a swirling fog of strange and aged faces from my childhood.
+I land in time for the funeral, crossing the continent in a few bleary hours.
+At the cemetery, I still wear the sweaty reek of the plane’s cabin on my clothes.
+The coffin is in the ground before I fully grasp what it means: this is my brother’s body, and this is forever.
+I’m still spinning the thought like a smooth stone in my hand when we arrive home.
+I place my bags onto a familiar bed that looks smaller than I remember, and return to the ground floor.

 The night before I lost her, my wife and I fought about something I cannot remember.
 I remember the yelling, the sweat on her brow as she spat sharp words, I remember the welling frustration inside as I tried to remain calm, until I snapped, and began to fight back, only resisting for the sake of resisting.
 I remember the uneasy stubborn silence as we prepared for bed, opening all the upstairs windows, pulling all but the last sheet from the bed.
 I remember the heat of the night, cruelly unfaltering even into the small hours.
 I remember wanting so badly to touch her in the dark, to begin that small reconciliation, and I remember Linda pushing me away, gently.
 The argument was forgotten, I have to believe, and it was only the heat that kept us apart, that pushed me away.